ltebean/tabs/README.md

 }
 ```

-Finally makes the markup tabbable:
+Finally makes the markup tabbable.
+After a tab is clicked, the 'active' class will be added to the corresponding tab:

 ```javascript
 //commonjs